unicode-org/icu4x/docs/charter.md

 ICU4X Charter
 ==============

-ICU4X is a project whose objective is to solve the needs of clients who wish to provide client-side i18n for their products in resource-constrained environments.
+The ICU4X project designs and develops a set of modular internationalization components suitable for use on the client-side and in resource-constrained environments.

-ICU4X derives from the experience of ICU4C/ICU4J and ECMA402 design decisions.
+ICU4X builds on the design and API decisions of [`ICU4C`]/[`ICU4J`] and [`ECMA-402`].

-# Design
+## Design

-ICU4X will be built from the start with several key design constraints:
+ICU4X is being built from the start with several key design constraints:

 1. Small and modular code.
 2. Pluggable locale data.
 3. Availability and ease of use in multiple programming languages.
 4. Written by i18n experts to encourage best practices.

-# Scope
+## Scope

-ICU4X aims to provide a set of APIs sufficient to internationalize basic modern software.

-With the focus on client-side, it will initially focus on the scope covered by the ECMA-402 extended to cover needs of more low level systems such as Gecko or Fuchsia.

-The current target is to cover all of ECMA-402 needs, and a modern subset of ICU4X APIs needed for software platforms such as Fuschia and Gecko.
+The scope of ICU4X is the set of functionality covered by [`ECMA-402`], with extensions to cover the needs of clients including Gecko and Fuchsia that are consistent with the spirit of [`ECMA-402`].

 One of the benchmarks on decisions related to whether a given API belongs to ICU4X will be if it requires Unicode/CLDR data and would benefit from being managed together with other APIs that rely on the same version of Unicode and CLDR data.

+APIs included in ICU4X will:

+* Be useful to a broad audience of client-side applications
+* Depend on Unicode or CLDR data or algorithms
+* Benefits from being versioned alongside Unicode and CLDR data

-For ICU4C APIs and other internationalization needs that will not end up being included, ICU4X aims to provide a sufficient access to building blocks to allow third-party libraries to be developed that can interoperate with ICU4X with minimum data and logic duplication.
+For such APIs and functionality that will not end up being included, ICU4X aims to provide the building blocks to enable third-party libraries to be developed which depend on and interoperate with ICU4X, with minimum data and logic duplication.

-In some rare cases, ICU4X may diverge from both ECMA-402, and ICU4C.
+In some rare cases, ICU4X may diverge from both [`ECMA-402`], and [`ICU4C`]/[`ICU4J`].
 Such diversions should be the result of improved API design and should allow users to cover the same needs with the upgraded APIs.

-# Target platforms
+## Target platforms

-The list of target platforms is expected to evolve over time, and will be primarily used when making decisions on features and API tradeoffs between low-level ICU4X-like APIs and high-level ECMA-402 APIs.
+The list of target platforms is expected to evolve over time, and will be primarily used when making decisions on features and API tradeoffs between low-level ICU4X-like APIs and high-level [`ECMA-402`] APIs.

 Current list of target platforms:
 * Web Platform (V8, SpiderMonkey, JSC)
 * Software platforms (Fuschia, Gecko)
 * Mobile OSes (iOS, Android)
-* Low-power OSes (WearOS, WatchOS)
+* Low-power OSes with [`alloc`] (WearOS, WatchOS)
 * Client-side toolkits (Flutter)

 ICU4X is also aiming to provide bindings or compilation targets for a range of programming languages.
 This list is also dynamic and used when evaluating design tradeoffs: